GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 }
 {% endhighlight %}

 There's a few custom properties here. `_CurveAmount` will determine the height of $$P_2$$ as a fraction of the height of the mesh.
 Both `_Angle` and `_CurveDir` will be used to determine $$P_3$$ as described above.
-This leaves `_MeshData`, which will contain the origin of the mesh (in the `xyz` coordinates0 and the height of the mesh (in the `w` coordinate).
+This leaves `_MeshData`, which will contain the origin of the mesh (in the `xyz` coordinates) and the height of the mesh (in the `w` coordinate).
 We'll fill `_MeshData` manually here, but in Sprawl these values are computed and fed to the shader via a script. _Actually, these properties are part of a [Material Property Block](https://docs.unity3d.com/ScriptReference/MaterialPropertyBlock.html), so that each building instance can be controlled uniquely._

 Now we'll modify our surface subshader to use a new custom vertex program